apache/mxnet/docs/static_site/src/pages/api/faq/large_tensor_support.md

 Not supported:

-* GPU and MKLDNN.
+* GPU and ONEDNN.
 * Windows, ARM or any operating system other than Ubuntu
-* Any permutation of MXNet wheel that contains MKLDNN.
+* Any permutation of MXNet wheel that contains ONEDNN.
 * Other language bindings like Scala, Java, R,  and Julia.